-There are some truly stunning coastal walks in Britain and some of the best have surely got to be located along the Jurassic Coast.
+There are some truly stunning coastal walks in Britain that are ready to be tackled as we ease out of lockdown, and some of the best have surely got to be located along the Jurassic Coast.
 Here, Rob Slade investigates the popular but beautiful Durdle Door and White Nothe…

 If you grew up in the south of England, the chances are you probably went on a school trip to Lulworth Cove in Dorset.
 Found near the village of West Lulworth, the cove forms part of the Jurassic Coast World Heritage Site and represents one of the finest landforms of its type in the world – hence the numerous school children that descend on the area.
 As you might imagine, the area is a popular one, with around 500,000 visitors a year, a large selection of whom tend to visit in July and August.

-With that in mind, you’ve got to pick the date of your visit carefully so you can avoid the main crowds.
-While summer can sometimes be unbearable, the shoulder seasons and those fine, frosty winter days represent a great opportunity to get some coastal walking in which is exactly what I managed to do.
+With that in mind, you’ve got to pick the date of your visit carefully so you can avoid the main crowds and maintain social distancing.
+While summer can sometimes be unbearable, particularly at the beaches around the iconic arch, the shoulder seasons and those fine, frosty winter days represent a great opportunity to get some coastal walking in.
 As you move west along the South West Coast Path, the crowds (if there are any) generally start to thin out.

 From here on out the going gets a bit tougher with the undulating chalk cliffs taking you on a series of ascents and descents, but the fantastic views of the Jurassic Coast more than make up for it.
 Upon reaching White Nothe you are left with two options.
 You can either walk back along the coast, or head up onto the ridge and walk back that way.

 On a sunny day, this is one of the best coastal walks in the south of England and it’s worth trying out even if it is a popular area.
 The walk is roughly a seven-mile round trip and, if you don’t mind an early start or late finish, Durdle Door is a fantastic place to watch a sunrise and sunset.